The Perennial Question about Your Property Tax Dollar

 The Town does not rely on ERAF as an operational revenue source.
 The Town uses the services of HdL Consultants to review its annual property tax revenue projections for budgeting purposes.
 A copy of that Report can be found here.
 Below is a table that reflects the Property Tax Dollar Breakdown for all agencies that receive a portion of the 1% General Tax.

 Excluding ERAF, the table above reflects that the Town receives about $0.0857 cents of $1 dollar for its basic property tax revenue.
-There are line items in the table for ERAF for the Town and the Fire District; however, ERAF revenue to the Town and District are not guaranteed.
-ERAF is collected by the County and the Town's share of ERAF are withheld pending a State re-allocation process that typically reduces the full amount.
-The County receives, including ERAF, about 23.6 cents of your property tax dollar.
-Menlo Park City Elementary District receives about 16.6 cents; then Sequoia High District at 15.6 cents, then the Fire District at about 13.8 cents, and then the Town at its 8.6 cents.
+There are line items in the table for ERAF for the Town and the Fire District.
+ERAF is collected by the County and local shares of ERAF are held pending State allocation at significantly reduced amounts.
+The County receives their ERAF but the Town and Fire District do not receive ERAF until the State takes away its subvention.
+So, the County's collections, including ERAF, is about 23.6 cents of your property tax dollar.
+The next single largest entity is the Menlo Park City Elementary District at about 16.6 cents, then Sequoia High District at 15.6 cents, then the Fire District at about 13.8 cents, and then the Town at 8.6 cents.

 For the table above, note all of the other agencies that receive a portion of your basic property tax.
 These include San Mateo Junior College, County Education, County Library, Sequoia Hospital District, County Harbor District and others.
 Overall, about 31 cents of each tax dollar goes to some form of County services (Library, Harbor, Education, etc.) and another 39 cents goes to schools - about 70 cents of your property tax dollar goes to schools and the County.
 The remaining 30 cents is divided up amongst the other agencies with the Town receiving about 8.6 cents.